Ozi-cheri/python-quiz-application/README.md

 # Python Quiz Application

 This is a Python quiz application that allows a player to answer multiple-choice questions on a particular topic.
 The application uses dictionaries, lists, and tuples to manage the quiz data and provide a smooth user experience.
-Players are welcomed, prompted to enter their names, and then participate in a quiz consisting of 4 questions.
+Players are welcomed, they are asked to enter their names, and then participate in a quiz consisting of 4 questions.
 The quiz provides feedback based on the player's score at the end.

+## User Stories

+- **As a** user,i want to see my quiz score immediately after completing a quiz so that i can know ho i performed.
+- **As a** user, i want to see the correct the answer to the question i got wrong so i can learn,increase my knowledge and avoid making mistakes in future.
+- **As a** user,i want a question with multiple choice options.

 ## Features